 On March 3, 2014, Kodak announced a plan to exit its prepress plate manufacturing facility located in Leeds, England.
 This decision was pursuant to Kodak's initiative to consolidate manufacturing operations globally, and is expected to result in a more efficient delivery of its products and solutions.
-Kodak began the exit of the facility in the second quarter of 2014, and expects to phase out production at the site by late 2015 and to complete the exit of the facility by the second quarter of 2016.
+Kodak began the exit of the facility in the second quarter of 2014, phased out production at the site through the third quarter of 2015, and expects to complete the exit of the facility by the second quarter of 2016.

-As a result of the decision, Kodak currently expects to incur total charges of \$20 to \$30 million, including \$8 to \$10 million of charges related to separation benefits, \$10 to \$15 million of non-cash related charges for accelerated depreciation and asset write-offs and \$2 to \$5 million in other cash related charges associated with this action.
+As a result of the decision, Kodak currently expects to incur total charges of \$20 to \$30 million, including approximately \$10 million of charges related to separation benefits, \$10 to \$15 million of non-cash related charges for accelerated depreciation and asset write-offs and \$2 to \$5 million in other cash related charges associated with this action.

-Kodak incurred severance charges of \$0 million and \$6 million and accelerated depreciation charges of \$2 million and \$5 million in the three and six months ended June 30, 2015, respectively, under this program.
+Kodak incurred severance charges of \$1 million and \$7 million and accelerated depreciation charges of \$1 million and \$6 million in the three and nine months ended September 30, 2015, respectively, and other exit costs of \$1 million in both the three and nine months ended September 30, 2015 under this program.

-Under this program, on a life-to-date basis as of June 30, 2015, Kodak has recorded severance charges of \$9 million, long-lived asset impairment charges of \$2 million, and accelerated depreciation charges of \$7 million.
+On a cumulative basis as of September 30, 2015, Kodak has recorded severance charges of \$10 million, long-lived asset impairment charges of \$2 million, accelerated depreciation charges of \$8 million, and other exit costs of \$1 million.